 This lab is designed to perform experiments and research different aspects and properties of solid materials.
 This includes automotive, smart materials and building materials for heavy industries.

 This lab facilitates the study of various chemical processes and reactions, to develop skills that are highly required by the oil and gas, food, pharmaceutical, and cosmetics industries.

 This lab supports the research-led teaching activities of the school, and provides the space for final year students to carry out their research.

 This lab allows students to perform experiments of unit operations such as filtration, condensation, separation, evaporations, etc. which is used in various industrial applications.

 We have varying sizes of 13 3-D printers and laser cutter machines for students to generate complex designs in a short amount of time for their undergraduate or research work.

 We are the first engineering school in Southeast Asia to adopt the CDIO™ Initiative and register with the Grand Challenge Scholars Program (GSCP), enabling us to apply these approaches to create engineers who are able to meet the real-world demands of their profession.

-Our undergraduate programmes in Computing and Information Technology are geared to produce innovative technopreneurs and tech personnel fluent in data science, cyber security, cloud computing and more.DISCOVER MORE
+Our undergraduate programmes in School of Computer Science are geared to produce innovative technopreneurs and tech personnel fluent in data science, cyber security, cloud computing and more.DISCOVER MORE